ArtisanMobile/devdocs/_posts/2013-10-22-getting-started.md

 {% endhighlight %}

 <div class="note note-important">
-  <p>Important: This declaration should occur in the didFinishLaunchingWithOptions: method of your main app delegate, *before* you start Artisan using the \[ARManager startWithAppId:] method.</p>
+  <p>Important: This declaration should occur in the **didFinishLaunchingWithOptions:** method of your main app delegate, **before** you start Artisan using the \[ARManager startWithAppId:] method.</p>
 </div>

-The method getValueForHookById: retrieves the value of a Power Hook from Artisan.
-This will return the value specified in ArtisanTools.com, or the default value if none has been specified.
+The method **getValueForHookById:** retrieves the value of a Power Hook from Artisan.
+This will return the value specified in the Artisan platform, or the default value if none has been specified.

 {% highlight objective-c %}
 NSString *configValue = [ARPowerHookManager getValueForHookById:@"slogan"];
 {% endhighlight %}

 <div class="note note-hint">
-  <p>HINT: Each time your code passes over a getValueForHookById: method call the most recently downloaded value to the user's device will be referenced.
+  <p>HINT: Each time your code passes over a **getValueForHookById:** method call the most recently downloaded value to the user's device will be referenced.
 If you do not want the value to change during the life-cycle of the object you can assign the value to a property or member variable in the object's constructor.</p>
 </div>

 ###Power Hook Code Blocks

 Use this method to declare the existence of a code block you would like to use in your app with data that is configurable from Artisan.

-This declaration should occur in the didFinishLaunchingWithOptions: method of your main app delegate, *before* you start Artisan using the \[ARManager startWithAppId:] method.
+This declaration should occur in the **didFinishLaunchingWithOptions:** method of your main app delegate, *before* you start Artisan using the \[ARManager startWithAppId:] method.

 * **id** - The name of the code to register.
 Name must be unique for this app.
 * **friendlyName** - The name for this code block that will be displayed in Artisan Tools.